ondiekelijah/SweetAlert-Js-with-Flask/README.md

 {% include "sweetalerts.html" %}
 ```
 ### 2. Inline :pushpin:
-ALternatively,you can just copy and paste the above code snippet inside your html file.
+Alternatively,you can just copy and paste the above code snippet inside your html file.

 ```html
 <!doctype html>